Cole-Monnahan-NOAA/adnuts/cran-comments.md

 ## Resubmission
-This is a resubmission where I have corrected a potentially invalid URL in the README file.
+This is a resubmission where I have corrected more potentially invalid URL in the README file.

 This is a minor release fixing bugs and adding minor new capabilities.